jooby-project/jooby/doc/index.md

    rsp.header("Header-Name", value).header("Header2", value);

-### locals
-Locals variables are bound to the current request.
-They are created every time a new request is processed and destroyed at the end of the request.

-    rsp.locals("var", var);
-    String var = rsp.local("var");

 # working with data

-## body.parser
+## body parser

-A [Body.Parser](http://jooby.org/apidocs/org/jooby/Body.Parser.html) is responsible for parsing the HTTP body to something else.
+A [BodyParser](http://jooby.org/apidocs/org/jooby/BodyParser.html) is responsible for parsing the HTTP body to something else.

-A [Body.Parser](http://jooby.org/apidocs/org/jooby/Body.Parser.html) has three(3) methods:
+A [BodyParser](http://jooby.org/apidocs/org/jooby/BodyParser.html) has three(3) methods:

 * **types**: list of [media types](http://jooby.org/apidocs/org/jooby/MediaType.html) supported by the body parser.
 * **canParse**(*type)*: test if the Java type is supported by the body parser.